Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

 This will load `Answers@0.fm` inside the `fm_modules` directory and load it as usual.

-Right now, global imports are uploaded to our servers, but, in a future, they'll upload files to a decentralized storage such as IPFS/Swarm, and give it an unique name using Ethereum's naming system.
+Right now, global imports are uploaded to our servers, but, in the future, they'll upload files to a decentralized storage such as IPFS/Swarm, and give it a unique name using Ethereum's naming system.
 Alternatively, you could write a module directly to the blockchain.
 This will allow its contents to be available permanently, with no downtime.

 ## Evaluating

 Formality is a pure functional language: it has no global state or built-in IO.
-Instead, when you type `fm <file>/<term>`, Formality will just evaluate the `main` definition inside the `hello.fm` file to its "normal form", stringify it and output the result.
+Instead, when you type `fm <file>/<term>`, Formality will just evaluate the `term` definition inside the `file.fm` file to its "normal form", stringify it and output the result.
 As such, `Output : Type` and `print : {str : String} -> Output` are really just base-library utilities that tell the CLI to pretty-print a string. `main` doesn't need to be an `Output`, though.
 It can be anything.
 For example, if we evaluate this program:

 ```javascript
 import Base@0 open